Environmental impact analysis using the Finca Santa Rita in Nicaragua as an example, using the Cool Farm Tool.

 | Energy demand |

-2 | Based on the invoices, consumption can be clearly traced here.
-Uncertainty regarding distribution and electricity mix |
+2 | Based on the invoices, the composition of consumption can be clearly tracked here.
+Uncertainty regarding distribution and electricity mix. |

 | Soil properties |

-4 | The soil studies are no longer entirely up-to-date (2019) |
+4 | The soil studies are no longer completely up to date (2019). |

 | Processing |